dbarenholz/obsidian-wordle/README.md

+**NO LONGER MAINTAINED:** Wordle has been taken over by NYT, and I do not wish to support them in any way.

 # Wordle for Obsidian

 This is an [Obsidian](https://obsidian.md) plugin that allows you to play the [Wordle](https://www.powerlanguage.co.uk/wordle/) game directly from the editor!